raccodes09/ci-pp2-project/README.md

 ## Bugs

-- The alert for when no username has been entered and they "Kick-Off" button is pressed does not appear.
+- The alert for when no username has been entered and the "Kick-Off" button is pressed does not appear.
 I have tested this on several browsers and re-written the code but at this time, no fix is in place.
 I have tested this while ensuring pop-up blockers are disabled but this has not resolved the issue.
 - The question container resizes depending on length of question being asked.
 Code would need to be we-written to maintain constant size and for the question text to wrap within the container.

 ## Future Implementations